freedomofpress/securedrop/docs/development/getting_started.rst

           Build our own base boxes to dramatically cut down on provisioning times (ii) Remove this note as well as the commented vagrant-cachier lines from the Vagrantfile

+VirtualBox should be at least version 5.x.
+See `GitHub #1381`_ for documentation of incompatibility with the older VirtualBox 4.x release series.

 Finally, install Ansible so it can be used with Vagrant to automatically provision VMs.
 We recommend installing Ansible from PyPi with ``pip`` to ensure